 Only God knew whether Paul’s vision was in his physical body or not.

 such a one was caught up [raptured] to the third heaven.

 The apostle was caught up to the “third heaven” in this vision.
 This action was not at his initiative, but God did it to him.
 The term “caught up” is the same word for the Rapture in 1 Thessalonians 4:17.
 The “third heaven” is the abode of God Himself.

 Paul was reluctant to speak about his experience of translation into the presence of God.
-We will find who this “man” is in 2 Corinthians 11:7; it was Paul himself.
+We will find out who this “man” was in 2 Corinthians 11:7; it was Paul himself.

 whether in the body or out of [apart from] the body I do not know,